ofasgard/isogame/README.md

 # isogame

-A WIP experimental isometric 2D game for learning purposes.
+A proof-of-concept isometric 2D game intended to teach myself how to write games for Godot entirely in Rust!

 Assets: